 Some of the links in the post below are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I believe will add value to my readers.

 Do you have the credit, but not the funds to purchase your first home?

 Do you want to get out of the rental rut?

 I’ve talked a few times in previous posts about how my husband and I have been working really hard on our credit, how we’ve been working REALLY hard towards purchasing our first home.

-In May, we applied for a USDA loan through our realtor and we didn't have “high” hopes, but we were surprised and got approved.
+In May, we started the process of acquiring a USDA Loan for our First Home through our realtor and though didn't have “high” hopes, we were surprised and got approved.
 It was a relief but at the same time, kinda scary.

 Were we actually going to do this?

 Well, we started the home hunting process and we’re in the home stretch on closing on our first home (and hopefully forever), which should be done by the end of this month.
 The process has been a pain in the butt, however, it’s been more so because the range that we were approved for and what we initially wanted, just weren’t lining up as a possibility.

 What you need to understand (which has been the most difficult for me, because of who I am), is that it takes time.
 You’re on the government's time, which means they do things often at a snail's pace.
 So, please understand that things won’t happen as quickly as buying your first home as it would with say a conventional or FHA loan.

 For the past 3-4 years, I have been budgeting like crazy so we could fix our credit in order to be even CLOSE to purchasing our first home.
 It has been a bunch of trials and errors, but once I figured out what we were doing wrong, I fixed the mistakes and started us on the road to increase our credit scores.